kyen99/next-auth-adapter-airtable/README.md

 There is test coverage using the standard basic-tests.ts set used for the adapters in the official repo.

+## TODO

+- Use returned record object to destroy items rather than table.destroy where possible
+- Make objects returned from airtable lookups always match adapter objects

 ## Airtable schema

 Clone this base in Airtable: https://airtable.com/shr16Xd8glUk90c4P